Distance: 34 miles one way

 This is the rarest kind of ride in Bestrides, a ride on a major highway.
 But Hwy 3 isn’t like other highways—it’s almost car-free.
 On a beautiful Wednesday morning in August, once I cleared Trinity Lake, I saw perhaps a vehicle every ten minutes and spent much of the climb riding the center line in solitude.

 This ride has a number of virtues—pretty forests, nice rocks, some good vistas, good-to-excellent road surface, a strange almost-ghost town as an end-point, lake-side riding, creek-side riding—but the raison is the climb and descent, which are both pips.
 Look at the overall numbers and it looks like nothing.
 The entire ascent racks up a mere 3000 ft in 18 miles, which is about 3.2%.
 But the last 5 of those miles average over 8%.
 To put that another way, of the 3770 ft total elevation gain, you do almost all of it in those 5 miles.
-The descent down the back side is steeper and straighter—you’ll do 45 mph if you want to.
-Because of that backside profile, I wouldn’t ride this route backwards, and I wouldn’t expect to ride it as an out-and-back unless you’re out for a really hard day.
-I arranged a shuttle.
+The descent down the back side is about the same pitch but straighter—you’ll do 45 mph if you want to.
+You can ride the route as an out-and-back but you’d be in for a big day.
+I arranged a shuttle, and I’ve mapped it as one way.

 Start at Trinity Center.
 It’s what Northern California calls a “resort,” which means it’s a general store, a launch ramp for the lake, and a campground.
 Ride Hwy 3 to Callahan.